Subhashree2172/exp1_final/evaluating_the_ac_dc_signal_parameters_using_function_generator_and_cro/storyboard/README.md

 #### Conclusion
 Time required to perform the virtual experiment.
-The approximate time required to understand the procedure to perform the experiment would take about 5 min.
+It will take 5 mins approximately to understand the procedure to perform the experiment.
 To generate data will take another 5 min.
 Calculating and entering the values of various entities in the Result table will take approximately 5 min.
-Answering the assessment questions will take about 5 min.
+It will take about 5 mins to answer the assessment questions.
 Thus, the total time required to perform the experiment will require around 20 min.